openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 # Chapter 1: Character Creation #

 Before you can start telling your story, you'll need a character to play.
 This chapter will offer you step-by-step instructions to create your own hero.
-In *Open Legend*, you typically begin as a level one character.
+In Open Legend, you typically begin as a level one character.
 As you complete missions or quests and gain more experience as a hero, you'll level up and gain more power.
 These rules explain how to create a character starting at level one.
 Later, you'll learn what to do when you level up.

 Before reading on, take a minute and think of your favorite movies, books, or video games.